 MSDE issued a grant to Maryland Family Network to serve as the Statewide Coordinating Entity for the Maryland Child Care Resource and Referral Network system.
-The measurable indicators that MSDE utilizes to evaluate the progress of Maryland Family Network include training and technical assistance and capacity building.
-MSDE partners with Maryland Family Network and requires data, on a quarterly basis, on the number of trainings provided and the amount of technical assistance they provide.
-MSDE, through Maryland Family Network, monitors trainers on a regular basis to ensure the quality of training provided.
+Maryland Family Network is required to support providers by providing training and technical assistance and capacity building.
+They also work with Maryland EXCELS to achieve regional goals for providers to attain higher quality rating and continuous quality improvement.